mercadopago/devsite-docs/guides/resources/dashboard/header.en.md

 # Header

-The header contains your identification as an integrating user of Mercado Pago.
+The header contains your identification as an member user of Mercado Pago.
 Your ID is made up of two IDs.

 ## User ID